Sooraj-jain/Java-Interview-Prep/Data_Structures/HashTable/Readme.md

 1) hash(key) generated
 2) index for hashcode is calculated
 3) Goes to that index,
-A) First matches with hash, if same matches with key.
-When both are same, get value, IF not, go to next node and repeate the same until the match is found
+A) First matches with hash, if hashcode and key matches, get value, IF not, go to next node and repeate the same until the match is found

 ![HashMap](Data_Structures/HashTable/HashTable3.png)